dafny-lang/rfcs/0012-unicode-strings.md

 since expressions such as `someIntValue as char` or `someCharValue + 'a'` are no longer allowed to result in surrogate code points.

-Using `/unicodeChar:1` will also cause the parser to reject `/uXXXX` UTF-16 code unit escape sequences, such as the `"\uD800"` value above.
+Using `/unicodeChar:1` will also cause the parser to reject `\uXXXX` UTF-16 code unit escape sequences, such as the `"\uD800"` value above.
-A new `\U{XXXXXX}` escape sequence is available to encode Unicode scalar values directly instead, accepting between one and dix hexadecimal digits.
+A new `\U{XXXXXX}` escape sequence is available to encode Unicode scalar values directly instead, accepting between one and six hexadecimal digits.
 This ensures Dafny string literals can always be represented in UTF-8, UTF-16, or any other Unicode encoding.
 This new escape sequence can always be used, independently of the `/unicodeChar` switch value, and hence can be used to aid in migrating from the old semantics to the new semantics.